TheAliLab/My-Projects/README.md

 4- Ai Project: solving the cross-river puzzle using breadth-first-search approach.

-5- Twitter Arabic user classification: Classyfing twitter users by machine learing approach while using java to pre-process raw data and then using weka to build the model and choose the most effective features. (source code will be uploaded soon).
+5- Twitter Arabic user classification(student | Non-student): Classyfing twitter users by machine learing approach while using java to pre-process raw data and then using weka to build the model and choose the most effective features. (source code will be uploaded soon).

 6- Database Project: creating my database by using Mysql and connecting it using java + GUI.